anthonysknapp/Setting-up-Raspberry-Pi-Lab-Environment-/README.md

 <br />
 <br />

-<h3> Part Two: Installing Portainer and installing the container containing WebGoat the Rasberry Pi </h3>
+<h3> Part Two: Downloading Docker and Installing Docker </h3>
-In this part is installing portainer into the Rasberry Pi and creating a container that would contain WebGoat
+In this part we will be downloading a shell script so we can download Docker from a online respitory and install it onto a Rasberry Pi
 <br />
 <br />
 <p align="center">